Sokhib Suvonkulov

-Sokhib Suvonkulov (Соҳиб Сувонқулов; born 15 September 1988) is a retired Tajikistani football player.
+Sokhib Suvonkulov (Соҳиб Сувонқулов; born 15 September 1988) is a Tajikistani former footballer who played as a defender.

-Career

-Club
+Club career

 Suvonkulov played for both Vakhsh Qurghonteppa and FC Istiklol before signing for Azerbaijan Premier League side Ravan Baku in August 2013.
 Suvonkulov made his debut for Ravan Baku in their 3–0 away defeat to Gabala on 20 September 2013, playing all 90 minutes.
 His first goal for Ravan came on 4 October 2013 in a 1–1 home draw against Khazar Lankaran.
 Suvonkulov left Ravan in December 2013.

 After six-months recovering from an Inflamed Liver, Suvonkulov began train with former club FC Istiklol in July 2014, going on to sign with them before being loaned out to Vakhsh for the remainder of the 2014 season, returning to Istiklol in January 2015.

 In December 2015, Suvonkulov underwent surgery to repair the ruptured anterior cruciate ligament in his right knee, returning to light training in April 2016, and then full training with Istiklol in July 2016.

 In August 2017, Suvonkulov terminated his contract with Istiklol by mutual consent, being linked with Vakhsh Qurghonteppa, before signing with Regar-TadAZ Tursunzoda.

-International
+International career

 Suvonkulov played for Tajikistan in 2008 AFC Challenge Cup, 2010 AFC Challenge Cup, 2012 AFC Challenge Cup.